tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 points.shp
 ```

-Once loaded into our Tembo instance, we ran the following to explore the dataset:
+Having loaded the dataset into our Tembo instance, we ran the following to explore the database relations:

 ```
 postgres=# \d